lisafast/lacnotredame/content/_index.md

 * Time: 10:00 am
 * Location: Rupert Community Centre, 24 Chemin Shouldice, La Pêche, QC
 * Review and approval of the [Minutes of the 2017 Annual General Meeting ](/assets/docs/minutes/AGM_Minutes_2017.pdf) will take place at the start of this year's meeting
+* Current members will be sent an email notification of the meeting
+* Not a member?
+Join the Association at the meeting or by email us about joining at info@lacnotredame.org

 ***

 ## [Water testing results](/water/qualityreports/)